vsemionov/django-blacklist/README.md

 ## Overview

-Django Blacklist allows you to block specific users and IP addresses/networks from accessing your application.
+`Django Blacklist` allows you to block specific users and IP addresses/networks from accessing your application.
 Clients can be blocked manually from the admin interface, or automatically after exceeding a request rate limit.
-The blacklist rules are applied for a specific duration.
+Each blacklist rule is applied for a specific duration.
 The blacklist is very scalable and is applied without noticeable overhead for large numbers of rules.